CBI files preliminary enquiry over 'corruption' in procurement, maintenance of buses by Delhi govt | Politics

 The Delhi government had refuted the ''allegations'' of corruption in bus procurement and accused the BJP-led central government of ''harassing'' it by using the CBI.

-The matter of ''corruption'' in annual maintenance contract (AMC) of the bus procurement by the Delhi Transport Corporation (DTC) was raised by the BJP in Delhi Assembly in March this year.
+The matter of ''corruption'' in annual maintenance contract (AMC) of the bus procurement by the Delhi Transport Corporation (DTC) was raised by the BJP in Delhi Assembly in March last year.

 The LG had referred the matter to the MHA in for its consideration, the officials said.